apaple/ProxyEagle-1/README.md

 # ProxyEagle
  Proxy Eagle is an advanced proxy checker powered with parallelism.
 Using Socket API.
-Build with basic python libraries. 🦅
+Build with standard python libraries. 🦅

 ProxyEagle is connecting to the proxies and sends a request to the host ```pix4.dev:80/pix.dev:443``` if succeeds it saves the good proxies on 'goods.txt' in the same directory as this tool.
 <a href="https://www.youtube.com/watch?v=qpyL-w5xLwc"> Video Proof</a><br>